ejaquay/bootrom/README.md

 ```
 I also created an OS9Boot file that contains the emudsk module to read virtual disks, used clock2_cloud9 for the clock2 module, and set the DD descriptor to the first hard drive.

 This worked when used as a standalone rom cart on VCC and also on MAME.
 I prettied up the code by adding some directives for 6809 and nice comments.
-I had intended to the bootstrap.rom instead of disk11.rom as the external rom for the FD502 cart so I did not burn an extra MMI slot just to boot Nitros9.
+I had intended to use the bootstrap.rom instead of disk11.rom as the external rom for the FD502 cart so I did not need to use an extra MMI slot just to boot Nitros9.
 When I tried that it did not work.

 I soon realized that DECB was ignoring my boot.rom because there was no 'DK' at it's start.
 When I added a 'DK' the real fun began.
-Nitros would sort of try to boot but would crash with various colorful patterns on the screen.
+Nitros would try to boot but would quickly crash with various colorful patterns on the screen.

 I knew the bootstrap image was being trashed somehow but I was not sure where or how so I created a dummy bootstrap containing only text and added a break (lwasm emuext opcode) to my program before it copied the modules to $2600.
-When I examined my dummy text in memory I discovered the bootstrap was being trashed before my program ran.
+When I examined my dummy text in memory I discovered the bootstrap was being modified before my program ran.
 I should have realized that Super Extended Basic had already moved the rom to ram and modified it.
 The fix was simple - set the gime to ROM mode before copying the bootstrap:

 ```
   lda #$CC       ; Tell GIME to